 • 1 tin black beans (drained and rinsed)

-• 70 ml butter (melted) (you could use extra virgin olive oil or even coconut oil - but see well-being note on oils) 70mil is around 50g of butter I believe, and 1/3 cup
+• 70 ml butter (melted) (You could use extra virgin olive oil or even coconut oil or a flavourless oil maybe better, such as avocado oil or organic rapeseed oil - but see well-being note on oils) 70mil is around 50g of butter I believe, and 1/3 cup (NB - I have tried butter, worked very well, also tried 60mil olive oil and 4 tbsp of cacao, just don't over cook them).

-• 3-4 tbsp cacao powder (3 tbsp if you don't like the bitterness of dark chocolate
+• 3-4 tbsp cacao powder (3 tbsp if you don't like the bitterness of dark chocolate, 4 if you do!)

 • 1 tbsp vanilla extract